 Photo original >

 J.Irwin and Xenia Miller were locals who were visionaries and benefactors to the Columbus community as well as being active in national causes.
 Their Eero Saarinen designed home has become a must-see destination for all fans of mid-century modern architecture.
-Read more about their story here.
+Learn more about J. Irwin and Xenia.

 MIKE PENCE was born and raised in Columbus, along with three brothers and two sisters.
 He graduated from Columbus North High School, went on to graduate from Hanover College in 1981, and earned his J.D. from Indiana University School of Law in 1986.
 Pence was elected to Congress in 2000 and served six terms as Indiana’s 6th district Representative before running for and winning the Indiana gubernatorial race in 2012, then becoming the Vice-President in January 2017.